-Since 2017, Dr. Craig Whiteside has been an adjunct faculty member who teaches Counterterrorism in the Nonproliferation and Terrorism Studies program.
-Dr. Craig Whiteside is also the Associate Professor at the Naval War College in Monterey, California, where he teaches national security affairs to military officers as part of their professional military education.
-He is a senior associate with the Center on Irregular Warfare and Armed Groups at the Naval War College in Newport, Rhode Island, and a fellow at the International Centre for Counter-terrorism – The Hague and George Washington’s Program on Extremism.
-He has a PhD in Political Science from Washington State University and is a former U.S. Army officer with combat experience.
+Dr. Craig Whiteside has been an adjunct faculty member teaching Counterterrorism in the Nonproliferation and Terrorism Studies program since 2017.
+He is a Professor of National Security Affairs at the U.S. Naval War College resident program at the Naval Postgraduate School in Monterey, California.
+Craig is a senior associate with the Center on Irregular Warfare and Armed Groups, and a non-resident fellow at the International Centre for Counter-terrorism – The Hague and George Washington’s Program on Extremism.
+He has a PhD in Political Science from Washington State University and is a former U.S. Army officer.

 Areas of Interest